queryluke/masseffect-5e/static/data/rules/07-04-lifestyle-expenses.md

 __Aristocratic__.
 You live a life of plenty and comfort.
 You move in circles populated by the most powerful people in the community.
 You have excellent lodgings, perhaps a mansion in the nicest part of town or a luxurious suite.
 You dine at the best restaurants, retain the most skilled and fashionable tailor, and have workers attending to your every need.
-You receive invitations to the social gatherings of the rich and powerful, and spend evenings in the company of politicians, community leaders, and other elite persons.
+You receive invitations to the social gatherings of the rich and powerful and spend evenings in the company of politicians, community leaders, and other elite persons.
 You must also contend with the highest levels of deceit and treachery.
 The wealthier you are, the greater the chance you will be drawn into political intrigue as a pawn or participant.